• Features

 Implementation tactics:

-• List products on relevant marketplaces based on category fit, such as Etsy for handmade goods or Amazon for electronics:
+• List products on marketplaces relevant to your niche, such as Amazon for electronics or Etsy for handcrafted goods

 Image via Etsy

-• Optimize marketplace listings with keyword-rich titles, detailed bullet points, and high-quality product images
+• Optimize listings with keyword-focused titles, benefit-driven bullet points, and high-quality product images to improve rankings

-A pet supply store partnered with a pet food subscription box to include product samples.
-This brought in 890 new customers at an $11 acquisition cost through bundles.
+A pet supply brand partnered with a pet food subscription box by adding product samples to shipments.
+This brought in 890 new customers at a CAC of $11.

 10. Product-led growth tactics